Ricardo-OB/tools4responsibleai/readme.md

 ## Folder Organization

- The `csv` folder contains the appendix A of the research article (`File Name`), a csv file with 352 rows corresponding to resources/tools.
+ The `csv` folder contains the appendix A of the research article (`final_resources_v2`), a csv file with 352 rows corresponding to resources/tools.

  The csv file is processed with the `main.js`, `showTools.js`, `cards.js` files, contained in the `JS` folder.